jwalkerbg/i100007/README.md

 Usually, an appliction programmer should not change template version (and name).
 It may do this only when upgrades the template the appliation project lays on.

-However, changing application version is up to the team that develop the project, followoing project's versioning policy.
+However, changing application version is up to the team that develop the project, following project's versioning policy.

 ### Print version information